Turkey Swedish Meatballs

 Ingredients for turkey meatballs and Swedish Meatball sauce on counter labeled.

-• Ground Turkey: Because Swedish Meatballs are so packed with flavor, this is a great time to use lean ground turkey.
+• Ground Turkey: Because Swedish Meatballs are so packed with flavor, this is a great time to use lean ground turkey, even ground turkey breast.
 However, if desired, you can use pork or beef (or a combination of the two) in place of the ground turkey for a more traditional Swedish Meatball.

 Bread soaking in milk for meatballs.